finos/symphony-wdk/docs/reference.md

 #### attachments

 One or more attachments to be sent along with the message.
 It can be either an existing attachment from another message or a file local to the bot.
+Previews are not supported.

 Key | Type | Required |
 ------------ | -------| --- |